melikeeors/SumoRobot/README.md

 # Hardware Setup

-·	Motors and Motor Driver:
-  o	The motors are connected to the motor driver board, which is controlled by the Arduino Nano.
+·	Motors and Motor Driver:	The motors are connected to the motor driver board, which is controlled by the Arduino Nano.
 The motor driver allows us to control the speed and direction of each motor independently.

 ·	Sensors:
   1. The Ultrasonic Sensor HC-SR04 is mounted at the front of the robot to detect obstacles.
 It sends out ultrasonic waves and measures the time taken for the waves to return after hitting an object, thus calculating the distance.